Hotels4Teams

 Are there extended-stay hotels near The Birm?

-Yes — Residence Inn by Marriott Springfield (26.69 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Springfield (26.69 mi, from $167/night) is an extended-stay property near The Birm, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near The Birm?